Visit Yosemite National Park

 Fish that you might easily find at Yosemite are a wide range of trout, the Sacramento sucker, California roach, hardhead, riffle, sculpin and Sacramento pike-minnow.
 These species are locals in this area, but not that common, and are considered somewhat rare.
 Trout Fishing at Yosemite has the largest population, with large amounts of brook and brown trout to go along with an abundance of rainbow trout.

 Lakes and reservoirs for fishing are available throughout the entire year, while river and stream season begins in April, and ends in November.
 There are a couple of options where fishing is opened after June, so that rainbow trout production is protected.

 Yosemite is home to beautiful creeks, rivers, and lakes.
-So, planning a fishing trip down the river with a boat rental is one of the most thrilling experiences here at Yosemite, California.
+So, planning a fishing trip down the river is one of the most thrilling experiences here at Yosemite, California.
 Visitors can hire some of the best Yosemite fishing guides here with who will help make your experience incredible.